top of page

 Understanding how unpaid rent impacts your credit is vital.
 It helps in taking timely steps to safeguard your score and financial health.

-When Unpaid Rent Goes to Collections: What You Need to Know
+When Unpaid Rent Goes to Collections: What You Need to Know and does an eviction affect your credit ?

 Collection agencies handle the debt once rent is in collections.
 They have protocols for pursuing payment, including contacting tenants through calls or letters.
 While their primary goal is recovery, their involvement means your debt gets flagged on your credit report.